LauYeeYu/Museum/content/about.md

 draft = false
 +++

-I'm Yiyu Liu, an imcoming PhD student in Computer Science and also an amateur photographer.
+I'm Yiyu Liu, a PhD student in Computer Science and also an amateur photographer.
 For my research profile, please visit my [homepage](https://lau.yeeyu.org/).